-If you're feeling a sense of mourning about losing your breasts, you're not alone.
-This is a normal feeling when preparing for breast cancer surgery and one that there is no shame in.
-However, one way to create a lasting tribute to this important part of your body and self-image is to having a pre-mastectomy boudoir photoshoot.
+PRE-MASTECTOMY BOUDOIR PHOTOSHOOTIf you're feeling a sense of mourning about losing your breasts, you're not alone.
+This is a normal feeling when preparing for breast cancer surgery and one in which there should be no shame.
+However, one way to create a lasting tribute to this important part of your body and self-image is having a pre-mastectomy boudoir photoshoot.

 Find a local photographer who you feel comfortable enough to take sexy pictures of your natural breasts before your mastectomy surgery.
 Having a photoshoot will help you celebrate and honor your body, and can be empowering and fun!
-Take your girlfriends with you, have some champagne and let loose in front of the camera, even if it doesn't feel natural at first.
+Take your girlfriends with you, have some champagne, and let loose in front of the camera, even if it doesn't feel natural at first.
+With the right lingerie or a pretty new bra, photoshoots are a great way to bid farewell to your breasts.

 For inspiration, search online and places like Pinterest for the kind of photoshoot style that suits your personality best and go for it!
 Do you want the vibe of your photoshoot to be vampy and badass, sweet and feminine, or fun and carefree?
 No matter what it is, create an inspiration board of different photoshoots you are attracted to and share them with the photographer you find.
 Most professional photographers also have access to makeup artists who can help you look and feel your best for your big moment.
 Afterwards, you can frame a photo or have the photo placed in a beautiful album as a reminder of this celebration of your body.